 How do you know what things to light and what to leave in the dark?
 Identify features in your yard that you like; a pond or a well-manicured tree.
 Highlighting those with light will show them off.
 Add drama to areas that don’t usually stand out in daylight.
 A stone wall can take on a totally new look by accenting it with light and shadow.

 - Ponds/water features

-• Planting beds
+- Planting beds

 - Home architectural details, like accent columns

-Type of Landscaping Lights
+Types of Landscaping Lights

 There are a few basic types of fixtures that you should be familiar with when considering landscape lighting.
 Here are some of the basic types of lighting:

-• Garden: reflects light down into planting beds or can be used as pathway markers.
+- Reflects light down into planting beds or can be used as pathway markers.

-• Wash: puts out a soft diffuse light ideal for brightening flat facades, privacy fences and garden walls.
+- Puts out a soft diffuse light ideal for brightening flat facades, privacy fences and garden walls.

-• Bullet: versatile, compact fixtures are often fitted with bulbs that project a narrow beam – good for precisely lighting house features, tree trunks and garden structures.
+- Versatile, compact fixtures are often fitted with bulbs that project a narrow beam – good for precisely lighting house features, tree trunks and garden structures.

-• Well: the bulb hides inside a waterproof housing buried in the ground, so you see the light without seeing a fixture.
+- The bulb hides inside a waterproof housing buried in the ground, so you see the light without seeing a fixture.
 Well lights are good for illuminating the underside of plant foliage.

-• Downlight: these fixtures are often located high on trunks and branches.
+- These fixtures are often located high on trunks and branches.
 They can also be aimed at lawns, paths or tree foliage to create a moonlit effect.

-• Flood: these lights typically cast a wider beam than a bullet light and are brighter than wash lights.
+- These lights typically cast a wider beam than a bullet light and are brighter than wash lights.
 Flood lights can be used to light up tall trees or architectural details on your home.